nagasai2309/mygit/README.md

 # mygit
-hi ! iam new to git.
+hi ! i am new to git.
+my name is Sai.